nowprototypeit/docs/docs/prototypes/create-prototype.md

 # Create a new prototype

-This guide explains how to create a new prototype.
+This guide explains how to create a blank prototype, and a prototype with a variant.

 If you'd like to experiment with an existing prototype first, see [Try a demo prototype](/getting-started/try-demo-prototype).